Why Jussie Smollett’s Anti-Trump ‘F.U.W.’ Was Necessary, But Completely Predictable [Opinion]

-The majority of folks who cast their votes for this country’s current commander, Donald J. Trump, probably didn’t think about entertainer Jussie Smollett before Thursday.
+The majority of folks who cast their votes for this country’s current commander, Donald J. Trump, probably didn’t give much of an eff about entertainer Jussie Smollett before Thursday.

-In fact, I could probably go out on a proverbial limb and say that up until that point, the 34-year-old singer-songwriter and star of FOX’s Empire was pretty much an unknown to the common MAGA supporter for reasons mostly related to his black actor-led series, his part-black racial makeup — Smollett’s father is Jewish and his mother is African-American — or his pride as an openly gay black man.
+In fact, I could probably go out on a proverbial limb and say that up until that point, the 34-year-old singer-songwriter and star of FOX’s Empire was pretty much an unknown to the common MAGA supporter for reasons mostly related to his black actor-led series, his part-black racial makeup — Smollett’s father is Jewish and his mother is African-American — or his pride as an openly gay, black man.

-And no, that’s not to say that every Trump supporter out there is some sort of bigot, but it is most likely safe to assume that the majority of the 49 percent of Americans who side with his anti-immigrant stance aren’t watching a weekly musical drama that centers on an all-black family and also features Smollett, an openly gay black man.
-And that’s kind of sad, really, because Jussie is truly talented.
+And no, that’s not to say that every Trump supporter out there is some sort of bigot, but it is mostllikely safe to assume that the majority of the 49 percent of Americans who side with his anti-immigrant stance aren’t watching a weekly musical drama that centers on an all-black family and also features Smollett, an openly gay, black man.
+And that’s kind of sad really, because Jussie is truly talented.
 Actually, his entire family is, but I digress.

-On Thursday, after three-plus years of recording tunes solely for the ongoing storyline of Jamal Lyon, Smollett’s fictional Empire counterpart, Jussie dropped what appeared to be his first-ever non-TV related single, “F.U.W.,” or “f***ed-up world,” on YouTube.
+On Thursday, after three-plus years of recording tunes solely for the ongoing story line of Jamal Lyon, Smollett’s fictional Empire counterpart, Jussie dropped what appeared to be his first-ever non-TV related single, “F.U.W.,” or “f***ed-up world,” on YouTube.
 Check it out below.

 Powerful stuff, isn’t it?
 The lyricism, the imagery of some of this world’s many wrongs, the person unabashedly singing about those wrongs and demanding for those in power to make it right; so strong and so very necessary during times like these, and I completely agree with every single word and scene that Jussie put together on his own (he both wrote the song and directed the video).